What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 - Kuamana Caves is a cave park 10 minutes from Hilo.
 Explore the lava tube but a flashlight is required!

-- ‘Imiloa Astronomy Center has interactive exhibits and shares the history of voyaging Polynesians finding the islands using the stars for navigation.
+- ‘Imiloa Astronomy Center has interactive exhibits and shares the history of voyaging Polynesian finding the islands using the stars for navigation.

 See our Hilo 1-Day Itinerary for details on spending the day in Hilo.